 Each candidate for transfer admission must have taken the Law School Admission Test (LSAT) and be registered with the Credential Assembly Service (CAS).
-An official law school transcript, dean’s letter of good standing (academic and disciplinary), and recommendations from law school professors must be sent directly to the law school and not to LSAC in order to facilitate the timely review of the file.
+An official law school transcript, dean’s letter of good standing (academic and disciplinary), and recommendations from law school professors should be sent directly to the law school and not to LSAC in order to facilitate the timely review of the file.
 We will accept additional letters of recommendation already on file with LSAC, but this is not a substitute for a letter from a law professor.
 A CAS report will be automatically ordered.

 Fee waivers are available for applicants who show financial need.
 If you received a fee waiver from LSAC, your application fee will be waived.
 Please send in a copy of the LSAC fee waiver after you have submitted your application, either by US mail or email (firstname.lastname@example.org ).
 If you did not apply for or did not receive a fee waiver from LSAC, you can request a fee waiver by submitting our institutional fee waiver request form.
 It can be found on the law school website: http://law.newark.rutgers.edu/admissions-financial-aid/admissions-overview/application-forms.
 Once your fee waiver request has been reviewed, you will be notified of the outcome.
 All information submitted will be kept in strict confidence.

 Applicants with medical, physical, or other disabilities may voluntarily attach a supplemental page to their application to explain any discrepancies between ability and performance.
 This information will be kept in strict confidence and will not adversely affect the decision.

 The deadline for submitting the application for spring transfer is December 15th; the deadline for fall is July 15th.

 A completed file consists of:

 2. Payment of the $65 application fee or copy of LSAC approved fee waiver sent to the Admissions Office